Azure/azure-sdk-tools/src/dotnet/APIView/README.md

 All types to represent code symbols can be found under the SymbolTypes folder of the APIView project.
 These types each have a number of properties that record information necessary to properly re-render code: accessibility, return type, parameter(s), etc.

-Additionally, there is an `Id` property for `NamespaceApiView`, `NamedTypeApiView`, `MethodApiView`, and `AttributeApiView` types.
-In the case of `NamespaceApiView` and `NamedTypeApiView` types, this ID is used to generate HTML anchors for click-based navigation.
+Additionally, there is an `Id` property for `EventApiView`, `FieldApiView`, `NamedTypeApiView`, `NamespaceApiView`, `PropertyApiView`, `TokenApiView`, `MethodApiView`, and `AttributeApiView` types.
+With the exception of the `MethodApiView` and `AttributeApiView` types, this ID is used to generate HTML anchors for click-based navigation.
 The others use this ID to link to anchors or commentable tokens: `MethodApiView` types carry the ID of their containing named type if they're constructors for navigation, and `AttributeApiView` types carry the ID of the symbol they're applied to, which will be targeted for comments upon clicking.

 #### Rendering

+There are also types that are used explicitly for rendering purposes, which can be found under the Rendering folder of the APIView project.

+`TreeRendererApiView` is a base type that walks down the tree of assembly types and calls the appropriate rendering method for each symbol. `HtmlRendererApiView` and `TextRendererApiView` inherit from this base type and implement the rendering methods to render types into HTML or plain text strings, respectively.

+To allow for greater ease when inserting HTML between lines of code on API review pages, each line of code is rendered as an independent string through the use of the `LineApiView` class.
+Each line contains a display string as well as a potential `ElementId` property, which would be populated with the ID of the commentable symbol existing on that line (each line contains a maximum of one commentable symbol).
+The `StringListApiView` class inherits from `List<LineApiView>` to allow for simplified rendering of multiple code lines.

 #### Testing

+In the APIViewTest project are a number of unit tests, divided into symbol type.
+These tests generally test three aspects of the code model - generation, plain text representation, and HTML rendering - under a variety of circumstances.

+The addition of tests for web application behaviors would be a welcome addition to the test suite in future developments of the project.

 ### Web application